AWS Snowball vs. Snowcone: Use Cases & an Alternative

 Resilio Connect provides a highly reliable and efficient file ingest solution that uses a P2P (peer-to-peer) architecture and proprietary, UDP-based WAN optimization technology to deliver consistent and predictable transfer speeds across any network

-Resilio Connect is a powerful alternative to Snowcone and Snowball because it’s:
+Resilio Platform is a powerful alternative to Snowcone and Snowball because it’s:

 • Software-only: There’s no need to buy, manage, and ship new hardware.